Cod3G00d/SpaJumpStart/README.md

 The main focus was to learn some of the JavaScript Frameworks being used at the moment, along with Entity Framework (Code First) approaches.
 </br></br>

-Todate, the Angular Spa application, links <strong><i>aysnchronously</i></strong> via a set of services to a RESTful WebAPI service written as a mixture of ASP.NET WebAPI 2 and earlier (mainly to showcase both methods).
+To-date, the Angular Spa application, links <strong><i>aysnchronously</i></strong> via a set of services to a RESTful WebAPI service written as a mixture of ASP.NET WebAPI 2 and earlier (mainly to showcase both methods).

 The WebAPI uses a Repository and Unit of Work patterns, to link to a SQL Express database written using the Code First approach within Entity Framework 6.
 Requests are made using REST Verbs, asynchronously using Tasks.